merely-useful/py-rse/CONTRIBUTING.md

 the chapter name in the first line of the body of your report (e.g., `Testing Data Analysis`).

+Code style conventions can be found in [./style-guide-for-authors.Rmd].

 [config-email]: mailto:gvwilson@third-bit.com
 [config-repo]: https://github.com/merely-useful/merely-useful.github.io/